quamen/step-heroku-deploy/README.md

             run: rails runner -e production Rails.cache.clear
 ```

+# Trouble Shooting

+* If a run command hangs, waiting on authentication, check your heroku API key is valid in the settings tab of your application on Wercker.

 # Special thanks

 [https://app.wercker.com/#wernerb](wernerb) for fixing submodule support and allowing the repository to be reused.